-There are a couple things we do know.
+There are a couple of things we do know.

 Warranties are extremely profitable for the retailers that offer them.
 This tells us something significant.

-The retailer, and their insurer, are very confident that they will pay much less in claims then they collect in premiums.
+The retailer, and their insurer, are confident that they will pay much less in claims than they collect in premiums.